Society of the Holy Trinity: Governance

 Chapter IX of the Rule outlines the governance of the Society.
 The entire Society is under the pastoral direction of a senior, who appoints a vicar.
 The senior convenes the Society once a year in a general retreat, with local chapters meeting at least three other times during the year under the direction of a chapter dean.
 Both the senior, at general retreats, and the deans, at chapter retreats, are elected for three-year terms by a "pure ecclesiastical ballot."
 Any member of the Society may receive votes on any ballot.
 Successive ballots are taken until consensus is reached.
 A vicar, secretary, and editor are appointed by the senior.
 A bursar is elected by majority vote.

 On September 23, 2015, The Rev. Patrick J. Rooney was elected for a three-year term as Senior of the Society of the Holy Trinity.
 He is the third Senior in the history of the Society.
+Former seniors of the society include The Rev. Phillip Max Johnson and The Rev. Dr. Frank Senn.